Battle of Alcatraz: Takeover

 Continuing along the gun gallery, Coy entered D Block, which was separated from the main cellhouse by a concrete wall and was used for prisoners kept in isolation.
 There, he used the rifle to force officer Cecil Corwin to open the door to the main cellhouse and let the others in.
 They released about a dozen convicts, including Sam Shockley and Miran Thompson.
 Shockley and Thompson joined Coy, Carnes, Hubbard, and Cretzer in the main cellhouse.
 The other prisoners returned to their cells.
 The gang put guards Miller and Corwin in a cell in C Block.

-The escapees needed to secure the key to the yard door of the prison, from which they planned to make their way to the island's dock to seize the prison's launch.
+The escapees needed to secure the key to the yard door of the prison (key 107), from which they planned to make their way to the island's dock to seize the prison's launch.
 The boat docked daily between 14:10 and 14:30.
-The plan was to use the hostage officers as cover as the prisoners made their way to the dock, then San Francisco and freedom.
+The plan was to use the hostage officers as cover as the prisoners made their way to the dock, then to San Francisco and freedom.

 Failed escape attempt

 Miller had held on to the yard door key (against regulations), so that he could let out kitchen staff without having to disturb the gallery officer at lunch.
-Although the escapees eventually found the key by searching the captive officers and the cell in which the prisoners had placed them, the yard door would not open: its lock had jammed as the prisoners had tried several other keys while searching for the correct one.
+Although the key was eventually found hidden in the toilet of the cell where the guards were held captive, the yard door would not open: the escapees had jammed the lock when they had tried several other keys while searching for the correct one.
 The escape attempt was thus inadvertently foiled from the outset, as the prisoners were trapped in the cellhouse.